MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 2. Run the technical upgrade

-    Follow the instructions for a technical upgrade at [Technical Upgrade to Version 20](upgrade-technical-upgrade-v20.md).
+    Follow the instructions for a technical upgrade at [Technical Upgrade to Version 20](upgrade-technical-upgrade-v20.md#Preparedb).
+One the last tasks involves upgrading to the new system application and base application versions.

-3. Upgrade the System and Base Applications.

-    The last task is to upgrade the System Application and Base Application extensions.
-You upgrade the System Application to version 20, which is available on the installation media (DVD) at C:\DVD\Applications\system application\Source\\Microsoft_System Application.app.
-You upgrade the Base Application to the new version that you created in step 2.

-    1. Publish version 20 of the System Application. from the DVD
-    1. Synchronize the new versions
-    1. Run data upgrade on the new versions.

 ## <a name="continue"></a>Continue using application rendering of Word report layouts